MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-navigation-modern-experience.md

 All types of menu links support some decoration with emojis.
 Emojis can be used at the beginning or end of a link label to add some visual interest to your links.

 Choose an emoji that relates to the label topic.
 You can search for emojis at [emojipedia.org](https://emojipedia.org/), or use the Windows key + period (.).
-Copy the emoji and add it to the label when you are editing your navigation.
+Copy the emoji and add it to the label when you're editing your navigation.

 ### Link to pages, not individual documents